miyagis-forests/farmacy-food-kata/architecture/customer-pickup-microservice-view.md

 - Proprietary technology, managed by third-parties.

 #### Smart fridge wrapper, Vendor wrapper
-- [Wrapper services](../ADRs/ADR003-wrapper-pattern.md) for the vendor clouds.
-Their goal is to decouple our platform from the specifics of each third-party systems.
+- [Wrapper services](../ADRs/ADR003-wrapper-pattern.md) for interacting with third-party partner systems in the cloud.
+The goal of the wrapper services is to avoid tight coupling between Farmacy Food business logic implementation and the specifics of each third-party system.

 #### Pick-up transaction updater
 - A batch program that queries the Smart Fridge and Vendor management systems for updates and